Please note

 Postpartum Care Only

 Postpartum care in the U.S. medical system is often abysmal.
 We need to do a better job of caring for new families by checking in on them, inspiring confidence, and offering reassurance on both the rough days and the good days.
 Enter modern midwifery care.
-Wisdom Within offers postpartum care by itself to allow families who have birthed in a hospital the opportunity to reel in the benefits of compassionate postpartum care.
+Wisdom Within offers postpartum care by itself to allow families who have birthed elsewhere the opportunity to reel in the benefits of compassionate postpartum care.
 This package includes a prenatal meeting to get to know one another and to help you and your family plan for how your household will run after your baby comes.
 Then, you'll receive the same respectful care that a midwife normally provides to clients after birth - including multiple visits that embrace the holistic being that you are.

 (Psst!
 Providing compassionate, comprehensive postpartum care to a new family in your life makes a great gift!)